-On December 15, 2022, this Board and its committees determined, by majority vote at their respective public, agendized special meetings, the following factual findings under AB 361: (1) the Governor's Proclamation of State of Emergency due to the ongoing COVID-19 pandemic continued to exist, and (2) the San José City Council's recent Resolution continued to recommend social distancing in City facilities.
+On January 6, 2023, the JPC determined, by majority vote at its public, agendized special meeting, the following factual findings under AB 361: (1) the Governor's Proclamation of State of Emergency due to the ongoing COVID-19 pandemic continued to exist, and (2) the San José City Council's recent Resolution continued to recommend social distancing in City facilities.
 These factual findings allowed the Board and its committees to meet virtually for the next 30 days.